jdereg/json-io/user-guide-writeOptions.md

     WriteOptions writeOptions = new WriteOptionsBuilder().prettyPrint(true).writeLongsAsStrings(true).build();
     JsonIo.toJson(root, writeOptions);

-To pass these to`JsonIo.toJson(root, writeOptions)`set up a`WriteOptions`using the `WriteOptionsBuilder.`
-You can view the Javadoc on the`WriteOptionsBuilder`class for detailed information.
-The`WriteOptions`are created and made read-only by calling the`.build()`method on the `WriteOptionsBuilder.` You can have multiple`WriteOptions`instances for different scenarios, and safely re-use them once built (read-only).
-A`WriteOptions`instance can be created from another`WriteOptions`instance by using `new WriteOptionsBuilder(writeOptionsToCopyFrom).`
+To pass these to `JsonIo.toJson(root, writeOptions)` set up a `WriteOptions` using the `WriteOptionsBuilder.` You can view the Javadoc on the `WriteOptionsBuilder` class for detailed information.
+The `WriteOptions` are created and made read-only by calling the `.build()` method on the `WriteOptionsBuilder.` You can have multiple `WriteOptions` instances for different scenarios, and safely re-use them once built (read-only).
+A `WriteOptions` instance can be created from another `WriteOptions` instance by using `new WriteOptionsBuilder(writeOptionsToCopyFrom).`

-Please note that if you write your object graph out without showing types, the shape of the graph will still be maintained.
-What this means, is that if two different places in your object graph point to the same object, the first reference will write the actual object (with an id - `@id`), the 2nd and later references will write a reference (`@ref`) to the first instance.
-This will read in just fine with `JsonIo.toObjects()`, and the appropriate `Map` reference will be placed in all referenced locations.
-If reading this in Javascript, make sure to use the included `jsonUtil.js` to parse the read in JSON so that it can perform the substitutions of the `@ref`'s.
-(See root folder for `jsonUtil.js`).

 ---
 ### Constructors